Health and community professionals

 Research shows people seeking help for gambling harm are often experiencing other problems, such as anxiety or substance use issues.
 A 2015 study found almost three in four people receiving help for gambling were experiencing co-occurring or ‘comorbid’ conditions.

-Our learning and development program aims to strengthen the skills of Gambler’s Help professionals and others who work with people affected by gambling.
+Our learning and professional development program aims to strengthen the skills of Gambler’s Help professionals and others who work with people affected by gambling.
 It is informed by the needs and feedback of counsellors, community educators and venue support workers from our mainstream, In-language and First Nations Gambling Awareness Programs.
 We also collaborate with other sectors in providing and receiving training so we can deliver more holistic services.

 Visit our Professional Development Centre.

 The Problem Gambling Severity Index (PGSI) is the standardised measure of at risk behaviour in problem gambling.
 Assessing where your client is now can help you make informed decisions on how to assist them.